trailofbits/deepstate/docs/test_harness.md

 often than any other relationship between `x` and `y` (all values below `x` will map to that value).

+Additionally, if you use this with `DeepState_<type>InRange` the search may result in a value that is not in the range!
+You'll need to repeat your range restriction in the predicate if you want to avoid this problem.

 ## Postconditions - checks

 Once symbolic variables are declared, constrained,